Experts in Catastrophic Injury Cases

 Physical and Occupational Therapists

-Early in the course of recovery from spinal cord injury, there may be some degree of recovery of function depending upon the severity of the injury.
-Once this period of time passes, the primary focus of physical and occupational therapists is to help injury victims adapt to their functional losses and find alternative ways to perform “activities of daily living” — the ordinary daily tasks of caring for oneself — as well as regaining the capacity to work by adapting to any permanent limitations from the cord injury and by modifying the patient’s environment to adjust to his restrictions.
+Early in recovery from spinal cord injury, there may be some degree of recovery of function depending upon the severity of the injury.
+Once this period passes, the primary focus of physical and occupational therapists is to help injury victims adapt to their functional losses and find alternative ways to perform “activities of daily living” — the ordinary daily tasks of caring for oneself — as well as regaining the capacity to work by adapting to any permanent limitations from the cord injury and by modifying the patient’s environment to adjust to his restrictions.

 Experts Utilized in Catastrophic Injury Cases — Legal and Medico-Legal Experts

-In addition to the medical professional whose focus is on the care and rehabilitation of the victims of catastrophic injuries, there are several types of experts commonly employed in personal injury litigation whose function is to describe and prove particular elements of the personal injury claim so as to maximize the injury victim’s chances of a successful claim settlement or verdict.
+In addition to the medical professional whose focus is on the care and rehabilitation of the victims of catastrophic injuries, there are several types of experts commonly employed in personal injury litigation whose function is to describe and prove particular elements of the personal injury claim to maximize the injury victim’s chances of a successful claim settlement or verdict.

 Life Care Planners